zoxjs/website/pages/root/docs/GraphQL/GraphQL Scalars.md

 ## RegExp Scalar

-Regular expressions are great for filtering data, so graphql-system comes with a built-in version of this scalar.
+Regular expressions are great for filtering data, so graphql-plugins comes with a built-in version of this scalar.

 The serialized type is a string and it can use one of 2 formats:
 - `"/regexp?/g"` version with slashes allows us to add modifiers